vectordotdev/timber-node/README.md

 const express = require('express')
 const timber = require('timber')

-// first we create a writeable stream that the logs will get sent to const transport = new timber.transports.HTTPS('your-timber-api-key');
+// first we create a writeable stream that your logs will get sent to const transport = new timber.transports.HTTPS('your-timber-api-key');

 // attach the stream to stdout